Marie-Gabrielle Capet: Life

 Marie-Gabrielle Capet was born in Lyon on 6 September 1761.
 In her youth, Capet attended a public drawing school located in her town.
-In eighteenth-century France, the Royal Academy of Art was responsible for training artists and exhibiting artworks at the Salon that glorified heroic values promoted by the Bourbon monarchy.
-Until the French Revolution, the Royal Academy of Art in Paris was the central institution for official artistic practice, and limited its number of female students to four at a time.
-In 1781, twenty-year-old Capet moved to Paris to become the student of Adélaïde Labille-Guiard (1749–1803), a Neoclassical artist who was admitted to the Academy in 1783.
+In 1781, twenty-year-old Capet moved to Paris to become the student of Adélaïde Labille-Guiard (1749–1803), a Neoclassical artist who was admitted to the Académie royale de peinture et de sculpture in 1783.
+As her student, Capet assisted Labille-Guiard by modeling, finishing certain sections of paintings, and producing miniature copies of her teacher's oil paintings.

-Capet showed her early work at the Exposition de la jeunesse in 1781 and 1783, and later exhibited at the Salon when it was opened to all artists after the French Revolution.
+Capet showed her early work at the Exposition de la jeunesse in 1781 and 1783 and later exhibited at the Salon when it was opened to all artists after the French Revolution.
 Her body of work included miniature paintings, oil paintings, and pastels, which were praised for their virtuoso draftsmanship and use of colour.
 Many of her pastel paintings were portraits, though by 1808 she was regarded as a history painter in her own right.
-She counted among other customers several members of the royal family, and other members of Paris society, such as the lawyer Pierre-Nicolas Berryer and the playwright Joseph Chénier.
+She counted among other customers several members of the royal family and members of Parisian society, such as the lawyer Pierre-Nicolas Berryer and the playwright Joseph Chénier.

-Capet and Labille-Guiard not only enjoyed a professional relationship, but were also close family friends.
-Capet would move in with her teacher at the Louvre until Labille-Guiard's death.
-Even after Labille-Guiard married the painter François Vincent in 1799, Capet continued to live in their home.
-After Labille-Guiard's death, Capet lived with her husband until his death in 1816.
-Upon his death, Capet purchased Labille-Guiard and Vincent's estate.
+Capet and Labille-Guiard not only enjoyed a professional relationship, but they were also close friends.
+Capet lived with Labille-Guiard and her husband, the painter François Vincent, in their apartment in the Louvre.
+After Labille-Guiard's death, Capet continued to live with Vincent until his death in 1816.
+Upon his death, she purchased Labille-Guiard and Vincent's estate.
+Capet died in Paris in 1818.

-Among her works the best known are those of Mesdames Adelaide and Victoire, Madame Vincent surrounded by her pupils, Mlle.
-Mars, and Jean-Antoine Houdon.
-At that time, the Academy had limited the members of women painters to only four female members.
-She died in Paris in 1818.

 Works

-The work of Marie-Gabrielle Capet contains a large collection of miniature portraits, the majority of which are housed in The Louvre.
-Included in this collection are portraits of Madame Martin de Lesseps, Madame Elisabeth, sister of Louis XVI, and Mademoiselle Mars.
+The work of Marie-Gabrielle Capet contains a large collection of miniature portraits, the majority of which are housed in the Louvre.
+Included in this collection are portraits of Madame Martin de Lesseps; Madame Élisabeth, sister of Louis XVI; and Mademoiselle Mars.

 Presumed miniature portrait of Madame Élisabeth by Marie-Gabrielle Capet.
 18th Century.
 Located at the Louvre.

-Though little work of Capet is known, there have been some miniatures attributed to her that are speculated to be of Elisabeth-Philippine-Marie-Helene de France, often called Madame Elisabeth.
-Madame Elisabeth was famously painted by Labille-Guiard as well.
-The unsigned miniature that is presumed to be of Madame Elisabeth is located at Musée du Louvre.
-The miniature depicts a woman in a white, muslin dress and a dark sash.
+Though little work of Capet is known, there have been some miniatures attributed to her that are speculated to be of Madame Élisabeth, who was famously painted by Labille-Guiard as well.
+The unsigned miniature that is presumed to be of Madame Élisabeth is located at the Louvre.
+The miniature depicts a woman in a white muslin dress and a dark sash.
 Other miniatures signed by Capet have unknown whereabouts.